Venezuela's Chavez improving after surgery complications

 Officials said Chavez's medical team in Havana had to use "corrective measures" to stop the bleeding which resulted from Tuesday's surgery, his fourth cancer operation in 18 months.
 But they said his condition had improved since then.

-"In the last few hours, his process of recovery has evolved from stable to favourable," Vice President Nicolas Maduro told a rally of Socialist Party supporters, who cheered as he spoke.
+"In the last few hours, his process of recovery has evolved from stable to favorable," Vice President Nicolas Maduro told a rally of Socialist Party supporters, who cheered as he spoke.

 "That allows us to continue saying that there is a growing recovery in Comandante Hugo Chavez's situation."